gjghfd/hydraserve-artifact/ae_scripts/Installation.md

 export MODELSCOPE_TOKEN=[MODELSCOPE_ACCESS_TOKEN]
 # If you are using a NAS shared by all servers, configure the USE_NAS environment variable to 1
 export USE_NAS=1
-python src/init_models.py           # download models from modelscope python src/init_shm.py              # init shared memory of gpu nodes
+MODEL_SET=2 python src/init_models.py           # download models from modelscope
+python src/init_shm.py              # init shared memory of gpu nodes
 ```

-To download all models required in our cold-start latency experiment (Section 8.2 in the paper), run
+If you only need download models required in our end-to-end experiment (Section 8.3 in the paper), run
 ```
-MODEL_SET=2 python src/init_models.py
+MODEL_SET=3 python src/init_models.py
 ```

 If you have downloaded models on the current server, and want to broadcast it to all other servers, run